Jonathan-Robles/termux-setup/README.md

  # Starting Termux

  ## Configurar internal storage folder

  Configurar internal storage folder by using this command in Termux.

-$$termux-setup-storage$$
+ $$ termux-setup-storage $$